sailay1996/sailay1996/README.md

 <!--
 Birth Name : Sai Wynn Myat
 -->
 I am security engineer who interested in both the defensive and offensive sides by day.
 I also do some windows security research, develop tools and hunting bugs at Synack Red Team, and Hacker1 by night.
-And, I am one of thems who loving to slove the brainfuck challenges.
+And, I am one of thems who loving to solve the brainfuck challenges.
 Learning about new technical things is my hobby.
 You can also find me on [Twitter](https://twitter.com/404death) and [LinkedIn](https://www.linkedin.com/in/sailay1996/).

 ##### - Valen also known as sailay